 Red thread disease is caused by a microscopic fungus called Laetisaria fuciformis

-The fungus lies dormant in the soil or the thatch layer until conditions are right for it to grow and multiply.
-This particular fungal infection loves temperatures of between 15 and 25 degrees celcius and a lovely moist environment.
+The fungus lies dormant in the soil or the thatch layer until conditions are right for it to grow.
+This particular fungal infection loves temperatures of between 15 and 25 degrees Celcius and a lovely moist environment.
 Consequently, it tends to be most active in spring and autumn.

 Red thread will affect under nourished lawns much more than healthy grass.
 However, as our climate warms gardeners are reporting this disease on some of the UK’s best kept lawns.

 How to treat red thread disease